piyushbhardwaj/piyushbhardwaj.github.io/_posts/2025-10-28-understanding-transformers.md

     Transformer block with attention and feed-forward layer
 </div>

- An attention layer receives a sequence of **query** vectors, a sequence of **key-value** vector pairs.
+ An attention layer receives a sequence of **query** vectors and a sequence of **key-value** vector pairs.
 Attention layer behaves like a fuzzy dictionary, finding keys closest to the query and returning the value corresponding to the keys.
-The final returned value is weighted sum of all given values with weight as similarity between corresponding key and query.
+The final returned value is weighted sum of all given values with weight as similarity between key and query.
 We will show the algebra of how this is done.

 #### 1. Attention with a Single Query Vector
 In the first setting, we consider a case where the sequence of query vectors has only a single query vector.
 This is represented by matrix $Q_{1\times d}$.
 We have $N_k$ keys represented by rows of matrix $K_{N_k \times d}$.
 Number of value vectors are equal to number of keys $N_k$, as corresponding to each key there is a single value.
 The similarity matrix is computed as: